-The ownership, control and management of property in a marriage or in situations akin to marriage have evolved as some of the most critical and controversial areas in gender research and development.
-In the three East African countries of Kenya, Uganda and Tanzania, the institutions, laws and practices of marriage and succession are closely inter-twined.
+The ownership, control and management of property in a marriage or in situations akin to marriage has evolved as one of the most critical and controversial areas in gender research and development.
+In the three East African countries, the institutions, laws and practices of marriage and succession are closely intertwined.
 The laws and practices comprise of a plurality of norms drawn from English (treated as synonymous with Civil/Christian), religious (mainly Islamic and Hindu) and customary laws.